Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 It therefore has two reasons for being:

-• Bringing the purist detail of the famous selvedge edging, a nod to Japanese know-how.
+• Bring the purist detail of the famous selvedge edging, a nod to Japanese know-how.

-• Allow you to store a bus ticket, a credit card, or your ticket to the Beyoncé concert.
+• Allows you to store a bus ticket, a credit card, or your ticket to the Beyoncé concert.

 Because quality is hidden in the details, we have thought of everything .

-The reinforcement swallows, to maintain the seams while demonstrating the selvedge weave.
+Reinforcement swallows, to hold the seams while demonstrating the selvedge weave.

-French seams on the sides for a clean finish.
+English seams on the sides, for a clean finish.

-Mother-of-pearl buttons mounted on the tail, for greater strength.
+Mother-of-pearl buttons mounted on a tail for greater strength.

 4. What to wear it with?

-This navy shirt is a simple card to play for easy outfits when your eyes are still glued to each other in the morning.
+This navy shirt is an easy card to play for creating easy outfits when your eyes are still glued together in the morning.

 With elegance